loopbackio/loopback.io/pages/en/lb4/Decorators.md

 A few variants of `@inject` are provided to declare special forms of dependencies:

-- @inject.getter: inject a getter function that returns a promise of the bound value of the key
+- `@inject.getter`: inject a getter function that returns a promise of the bound value of the key

+Syntax: `@inject.getter(bindingKey: string)`.

 ```ts
 class HelloController {